suglass/AccountManage/README.md

 # AutoInstagram
 Instagram Account Manager
+- Create, Edit, Delete accounts on MySQL database.
-From accounts(containing its info) stored on DB, Open CefBrowser with selected account's user-agent and proxy, Parse that account's mails
+- Open CefBrowser with selected account's user-agent and proxy.
+- Parse mails with host and port, etc that stored on DB.